Keenan-Faure/Shopify-Integrator/README.md

 A friendly list of features currently supported and available:

 - Adding, removing, updating, and viewing products from the application.
-- Adding, updating, and viewing order and customer data.
+- Adding, updating, and viewing order data.
+Note that this is only via the API.
-- Adding, updating, and viewing of customer data.
+- Viewing of customer data.
 - Import/export function available for products.
-- Filter search for products, orders and customers.
+- Filter & search features for products, orders and customers.
 - Automatic customer creation from orders.
-- RESTful API endpoint and documentation.
+- RESTful API (JSON) endpoint and documentation.
 - Workers that automatically fetch products from Shopify at a set interval to keep constant syncronization of product data.
-- Adjustable settings via the API or on the app.
+- Adjustable settings via the API or on the app front-end.
+- Neat and easy to follow front-end design using Popular HTML Framework React.
+- Dockerized for portibility - _If it works on your PC, then we'll ship your PC_.
+- Queue feature (coming soon) with support to view and retry queue items.

 [def]: https://github.com/keenan-faure/learn-cicd-starter/actions/workflows/ci.yml/badge.svg